Suresoft-GLaDOS/Vulcan-Demo-Basic/README.md

 **A:** No.

-CommonMark specification states that any sequence of Unicode characters is a valid Markdown document.
-(In practice, this more or less always means UTF-8 encoding is assumed.)
+CommonMark specification declares that any sequence of (Unicode) characters is a valid Markdown document; i.e. that it does not matter whether some Markdown syntax is in some way broken or not.
+If it is broken, it will simply not be recognized and the parser should see the broken syntax construction just as a verbatim text.

-In other words, according to the specification, it does not matter whether some Markdown syntax construction is in some way broken or not.
-If it is broken, it will simply not be recognized and the parser should see it just as a verbatim text.
+MD4C takes this a step further.
+It sees any sequence of bytes as a valid input, following completely the GIGO philosophy (garbage in, garbage out).

-MD4C takes this a step further: It sees any sequence of bytes as a valid input, following completely the GIGO philosophy (garbage in, garbage out).
-I.e. any ill-formed UTF-8 byte sequence will propagate to the respective callback as a part of the text.
+If you need to validate that the input is, say, a valid UTF-8 document, you have to do it on your own.
+You can simply validate the whole Markdown document before passing it to the MD4C parser.

-If you need to validate that the input is, say, a well-formed UTF-8 document, you have to do it on your own.
-The easiest way how to do this is to simply validate the whole Markdown document before passing it to the MD4C parser.
+Alternatively, you may perform the validation on the fly during the parsing, in the `MD_PARSER::text()` callback.
+(Given how MD4C works internally, it will never break a sequence of bytes into multiple calls of `MD_PARSER::text()`, unless that sequence is already broken to multiple pieces in the input by some whitespace, new line character(s) and/or any Markdown syntax construction.)

 ## License